Prakruthi-G-H/Daily-task-manager/README.md

 - ➕ **Add New Tasks** – Instantly add tasks using the input field
 - ✅ **Mark as Completed** – Check off tasks once they’re done
-- 🗑 Delete tasks individually
+- 🗑️ **Delete Individual Tasks** – Remove tasks with a single click
 - 🗑 Clear all tasks at once
 - 🎨 Stylish UI with hover effects
 - 📋 Simple, clean, and responsive design